| | For 5Rhythms Teachers

 complex situations, to reconnect with purpose and to thrive

+together.
 This workshop is not a

 solution—it’s a beginning of a practice for ethical caring.